 The Scottish Government introduced Getting it Right for Every Child (GIRFEC) as a programme of change, reaching across all children and adult services in the public and voluntary sectors in Scotland, to achieve better futures for all of our children, young people and their families.
 It builds from universal health and education services and drives the developments that will improve outcomes for all children and young people.
-The Children and Young People's (Scotland) 2014 Act now provides a legal framework around these principles.

-All children and young people should be fully supported as they grow and develop into successful learners, confident individuals, effective contributors and responsible citizens.
+We want all our children and young people to be fully supported as they grow and develop into successful learners, confident individuals, effective contributors and responsible citizens.
 We believe they should be: Safe, Healthy, Active, Nurtured, Achieving, Respected, Responsible and included.
 These are the eight wellbeing, SHANARRI indicators.

 The Getting It Right approach is about how practitioners across all services for children and adults meet the needs of children and young people, working together where necessary to ensure they reach their full potential.
-It promotes a shared approach and accountability that:
+This approach, based on the United Nations Convention for the Rights of the Child, is: